3DStreet/3dstreet-docs/docs/contributing.md

 ---

-Contributors to 3DStreet can come from various backgrounds, such as 3D artists, programmers, GIS experts, urban planners, and enthusiasts.
+Contributors to 3DStreet can come from various backgrounds, such as 3D artists, programmers, GIS experts, urban planners, educators, and enthusiasts.

 Some possible ways to become a contributor are: